statamic-rad-pack/shopify/docs/content/en/upgrading.md

 category: Installation
 ---

+## Upgrading from 3.x to 4.x

+Due to the changes to how collections are processed, you will now need to set up webhooks for collection create, collection update, and collection delete.

+See the webhooks documentation for full details.

 ## Upgrading from 2.x to 3.x

 Due to the migration to the offical Shopify PHP library this update is being treated as a breaking change.